kg4zow/remarkable.jms1.info/src/info/calibre.md

     * Standard font: which font "family" to use by default (serif/sans/mono)
     * Default font size: 20px
     * Monospace font size: 16px
     * At the bottom, under "Page margins", set the page margins.
-I normally use `72pt` (1 inch) for whichever edge the menu appears on (i.e. left edge, if the tablet is set for "right handed"), and `18pt` (&#xBC; inch) for the others.
+I normally use `72pt` (1 inch, 25.4mm) for whichever edge the menu appears on (i.e. left edge, if the tablet is set for "right handed"), and `18pt` (&#xBC; inch, 6.35mm) for the others.

     ![convert-3.png](../images/convert-3.png)